Fortunately, there are plenty of other ways to shop smartly throughout the year. We’ll tell you about those, the worst times to buy, and more.

 Consider the Previous or Outgoing Model Year

-A good way to use timing to your advantage when buying a new car is by getting a vehicle from the previous model year.
-You can also get a good deal by purchasing a new car toward the end of its model year, for example, a 2022 model in December of 2022.
+An excellent way to use timing to your advantage when buying a new car is by getting a vehicle from the previous model year.
+You can also get a good deal by purchasing a new car toward the end of its model year, for example, a 2024 model in December 2024.

-Traditionally, new model year vehicles start to come out in the fall of the previous year.
-For example, a 2023 model will debut in the fall of 2022 — and dealerships usually want the old stock gone before the new model arrives.
+Traditionally, new model year vehicles start coming out in the fall of the previous year.
+For example, a 2025 model will typically debut in the fall of 2024 — and dealerships usually want the old stock gone before the new model arrives.
 But that doesn’t always work out.
-And if a 2022 model is still on the lot when a 2023 model arrives, dealerships will usually offer heavy discounts on the older model to sell it.
+And if a 2024 model is still on the lot when a 2025 model arrives, dealerships will usually offer heavy discounts on the older model to sell it.

 That said, there could be some drawbacks to this.
 If you buy last year’s model, and the new version is substantially changed or updated with a new look or new features, you won’t have the latest and greatest in technology or design.
-For some shoppers, that’s a deal breaker, but other drivers who just want the best price probably won’t mind.
+For some shoppers, that’s a deal-breaker, but other drivers who want the best price probably won’t mind.

 Typically, manufacturers like to introduce a new model year car in the fall of the previous year.
-However, these days they’re unveiling cars throughout the year.
-As a result, many model year 2023 vehicles can already be found in dealerships across the United States.
+However, these days, they unveil cars throughout the year.
+As a result, some model year 2025 vehicles arrive earlier in dealerships across the United States.
+The changeover makes it a great time to seek out the outgoing model year vehicle.

-Manufacturers prefer to get a jump on the new model year vehicles, including if it’s a special release.
-This eagerness means you may see a 2022 model sell for 18 months instead of a year when the 2023 model debuts in a more traditional timeframe.
-This expanded window gives buyers of those early models six months free of car depreciation because, after that period, their car will still be considered a year-old model.
+Manufacturers like getting a jump on the new model year vehicles, including if it’s a special release.
+This eagerness means you may see a 2025 model sell for 18 months instead of a year when the 2024 model debuts in a more traditional timeframe.
+This expanded window gives buyers of those early models several months free of car depreciation because, after that period, their car will still be considered a year-old model.

 Worst Time to Buy a Car